 Camera and Image Quality

 Between the X-U’s previous model, the X, both cameras have similar image qualities.
 But the main difference is the autofocus which tends to be on the slower side.
 It can take about 0.4-seconds to lock on the target and snap an image.
-There is also the same burst shooting which goes a 5fps for 7 frames at a time.
+There is also the same burst shooting which goes at 5fps for seven frames at a time.

 As for the quality, photos are cleaner and sharper with the X-U. When shooting at the camera’s widest aperture, the lens has 1,821 lines per photo height, which is impressive for a 16-megapixel camera.
 The X has 1,747 lines per photo.
 But the image noise is the same – the X-U keeps noise below 1.5 percent when the ISO is at 1600.
 If you are looking for bright images, it is best to shoot in Raw images as it tends to be a bit more vibrant than JPGs.

 |Leica X-U (Typ 113)||Olympus Tough TG-4|